AlexSKuznetsov/rag0/README.md

 ## Future Features

-- API server to expose ingestion and ask workflows programmatically.
+- API server to expose ingestion and ask workflows programmatically (Fast API package).
-- Extended telemetry and stats dashboards sourced from workflow and activity metrics.
+- Extended telemetry and stats dashboards sourced from workflow and activity metrics (Prometheus + Grafana).
+- MCP package for using from your favorite LLM.
-- Settings manager (CLI + file-based) for sharing configuration presets across teams.
+- Settings manager (CLI + file-based) for sharing configuration presets across teams (Golang + BubbleTea TUI).
 - Scheduled re-ingestion and drift detection for long-lived document collections.
 - Plug-in retrievers for external knowledge bases alongside the local Chroma index.